Thurinum/simple-media-encoder/README.md

 ## Special thanks to

-Theodore l'Heureux (for his consulting and beta-testing)
+Theodore l'Heureux (for his consulting and beta-testing) William Boulanger (for his advice and knowledge on audio theory)

 ## Found an issue?

 This is a beta, and the tool may face difficulties opening certain files.
-Should you encounter such a problematic file, feel free to send it over alongside a Github issue; it will help finding the problem.
+Should you encounter such a problematic file, feel free to file a Github issue; it will help finding the problem.
 Any bug reports are also greatly appreciated!

 Thanks for reading through this and cheers!